 Why We Filter: The Truth Behind the Instagram Post

 For background, we had our well drilled in late 2018.
-Since the pump and pressure tank consume power, we waited to install those until building barnbungalow in early 2019.
+Since the pump and pressure tank consume power, we waited to install them until building barnbungalow in early 2019.

-The pump is 700′ underground, and here’s what the tank looked like before we built a house around it for protection from the elements.
+The pump is 700′ underground, and here’s what the tank looked like before we built a house around it to protect it from the elements.

-When the crew finished installing this, they hooked a hose to the tank and instructed us to run the water overnight to flush the well.
+When the crew finished installing this, they hooked a hose to the tank and said to run the water overnight to flush the well.
 This removes the bleach and impurities leftover from drilling.

-The next day was water Christmas!
-We drove to Freestone clutching 2 glasses, ready to taste the first water from the land.
-It poured crystal clear and tasted like freedom.
-It was a glorious moment.
+The next morning was water Christmas!
+We drove to Freestone clutching 2 glasses, ready to taste the first water from our land.
+It poured crystal clear and tasted like glorious freedom.
 Here’s a picture I posted to Instagram.

 The smell was so slight we could almost convince ourselves it wasn’t there, but it was.

 Even though it was Sunday morning, Chris immediately called our well guy and the pump-crew foreman.
 Both confirmed no sulfur was detected during drilling or when the pump went in.
 It only came up after the well ran all night.
-Their recommendation was to run the well more.
+They said to run the well more.
 Sulfur, like most things well-water, can be temporary.
 It could be a passing pocket.
 If not, the trace we were smelling would probably be eradicated when we filtered and/or softened.
-Chlorination is only recommended when the sulfur smell is heavier than the whisper coming from our hose.
+Chlorination is only recommended when the sulfur smell is heavier than the whisper coming out of our hose.

 Water Testing and Treatment, Part I

-In the weeks before running water in barnbungalow, the hose let off puffs of sulfur frequently enough that we figured it wasn’t a passing pocket, but some days there was no smell at all.
-That was the case during our first water test.
+In the weeks before we had running water in barnbungalow, the hose let off puffs of sulfur frequently enough that we figured it wasn’t a passing pocket, but some days there was no smell at all.
+This was the case during our first water test.

-Free?
+Free!?
 Nothing is free.
 Why was water testing free?
-We would find out soon enough.
+We’d find out soon enough.
 Plus, some tests weren’t free.
-The test for coliform bacteria, which covers that familiar bugger E. coli, would’ve run $125 but wasn’t recommended since our well is deep and not near livestock or wastewater.
+The test for coliform bacteria, which covers the familiar fiend E. coli, would’ve run $125 but wasn’t recommended since our well is deep and not near livestock or wastewater.

 The free tests found 2 issues: hardness and high iron.
 We were expecting both.
 Hard water is common in wells, and iron is common here.
 There was no sulfur present that day, but because of our history of smelling it, the tester recorded sulfur at 0.25 ppm, which he reiterated would be a non-issue after we filtered for iron.